phiz/SnapTest/README.md

 ##Usage

-The application currently has two pages.
+The application currently has one page and a RESTful API.

 ####Basic Page

 To visit the Greetings page go to [http://localhost:8080/test](http://localhost:8080/test)

 This page will allow you to enter a Greeting phrase and a Name.
 Upon clicking submit the application will combine the two phrases into a simple sentence and display the result.

-####REST

-To access the REST feature go to [http://localhost:8080/greeting](http://localhost:8080/greeting)
+It will also add the result into the database.

+####RESTful API

+The application has four ways to access data.

+The first method is to get all greetings in the database.
+You can do this by navigating to [http://localhost:8080/greetings](http://localhost:8080/greetings)

-Here a basic Hello World message will be returned as a JSON object.
-This message can also be customized to display a greeting to anyone.
+Here all entries in the database for greetings will be returned as a JSON object.

-To change who is greeted go to http://localhost:8080/greeting?name=%Name% where %Name% is replaced by whichever name you like.
+To get a single entry by Id navigate to http://localhost:8080/greetingbyid?id=%query%

+To get all entries for a certain name navigate to http://localhost:8080/greetingsbyname?name=%query%

+To get all entries for a certain greeting navigate to http://localhost:8080/greetingsbygreeting?greeting=%query%